laravel/docs/events.md

 Queueing listeners can be beneficial if your listener is going to perform a slow task such as sending an email or making an HTTP request.
 Before using queued listeners, make sure to [configure your queue](/docs/{{version}}/queues) and start a queue worker on your server or local development environment.

 To specify that a listener should be queued, add the `ShouldQueue` interface to the listener class.
-Listeners generated by the `event:generate` and `make:listener` Artisan commands already have this interface imported into the current namespace so you can use it immediately:
+Listeners generated by the `make:listener` Artisan commands already have this interface imported into the current namespace so you can use it immediately:

     <?php